 This event is usually held during the last late August or September

-Join us for a long weekend of sunny camping and paddling on one of the four clearest lakes in the world!
+Carved out by ancient glaciers, Waldo Lake is noted to be one of the four clearest lakes in the world!
+It is so clear you can see the bottom 40 feet below you.
 East of Eugene in the Cascade Mountains just hours from Portland, Waldo Lake is a wonderful opportunity for easy paddling, camaraderie, star watching, and maybe a moonlight paddle.